 - Publication 61, Sales and Use Taxes: Exemptions and Exclusions

 - Publication 74, Closing Out Your Account

-- BOE-367-SUT, Filing Instructions for Sales and Use Tax Accounts, Quarterly and Prepayment
+- CDTFA-367-SUT, Filing Instructions for Sales and Use Tax Accounts, Quarterly and Prepayment

 - CDTFA-345-WEB, Notice of Business Change (Sales and Use Tax)